Grace

 Grace Ryan

-“Captivating with [her] vocal power and lush sound” (W. Kromash, Evanston Roundtable), lyric mezzo soprano Grace Ryan is a national award winning young artist, hailing originally from the Chicagoland area.
+“Captivating with [her] vocal power and lush sound” (W. Kromash, Evanston Roundtable), mezzo soprano Grace Ryan is a national award winning young artist, hailing originally from the Chicagoland area.
 She is currently pursuing her Masters of Music in Voice Performance at the University of Michigan’s School of Music, Theatre, and Dance, studying with acclaimed tenor Stanford Olsen.
 Within her first year of studies at Michigan, she has been featured in leading roles in both mainstage and chamber opera productions, as Hänsel in Hänsel und Gretel (Humperdink) and Dorabella in Così fan tutte (Mozart), respectively.
 She premiered the role of Dharuna in Siddhartha, She (Theofanidis) in the University of Michigan’s OperaLab workshop of the new piece, and was featured as the mezzo soloist the University of Michigan Chamber Choir’s Duruflé Requiem and Lauda per la Natividad del Signore (Resphigi).
-She will sing her first Carmen at the University of Michigan’s chamber production of Le Tragédie de Carmen this upcoming fall.
+She will sing her first Carmen at the University of Michigan’s chamber production of La Tragédie de Carmen this upcoming fall.

 Grace received her degrees in Vocal Performance and Music Education at DePaul University in Chicago in 2024, where she studied with tenor Scott Ramsay.
 Within her undergraduate career, she performed extensively with DePaul Opera Theatre, as Nancy in Albert Herring (Britten), Presendia in Dark Sisters (Muhly), and Emma Jones in Street Scene (Weill).
 She was regularly featured as a soloist with DePaul Chamber Choir, DePaul Symphonic Orchestra and the DePaul Baroque Ensemble.
 In the Chicagoland opera scene, Grace performed as Tessa in The Gondoliers with The Savoyaires, and in the chorus of H.M.S.
 Pinafore with the Gilbert & Sullivan Opera Company.
+At DePaul, Grace cross-trained in vocal jazz, performing with the university Vocal Jazz Ensemble, and co-founded the university's largest musical theatre student organization, providing performance opportunities to non-majors.
+She also served as a Teaching Artist in Chicago Public Schools, providing private lessons in piano and voice to students of all backgrounds.

 Most recently, Grace was awarded second place in the Classical Singer National Competition in the emerging artists division.
 She was the first place recipient of the Betty Ruppell Memorial Voice Awards, the grand prize winner of Opera Grand Rapids’ Vanderlaan Prize and the first place recipient of Fox Valley Orchestra Voice Competition.
 She also was honored to receive an Encouragement Award in the Metropolitan Opera Laffont Competition in the Illinois district in 2023.